Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Mean and covariance functions when d=3

-Now, we will calculate the asymptotically explicit forms of the major terms in \(\mu_N^{(3)}(z_1)\) and covariance function \(\mcC_N^{(3)}(z_1,z_2)\) for \(z_1,z_2\in\mathcal{S}_{\eta_0}\).
-Similar as proofs of Theorems \ref{Thm of Variance} and \ref{Thm of Mean function}, the calculation procedures rely on the cumulant expansions (\ref{Eq of cumulant expansion}).
-For convenience, we will omit the calculations of minor terms, e.g. the remainders \(\epsilon_{ijk}^{(2)}\).
+We now derive the asymptotic forms of the major terms appearing in \(\mu_N^{(3)}(z_1)\) and the covariance function \(\mcC_N^{(3)}(z_1,z_2)\) for \(z_1,z_2\in\mathcal{S}_{\eta_0}\).
+Similar to proofs of Theorems \ref{Thm of Variance} and \ref{Thm of Mean function}, the calculation procedures rely on the cumulant expansions (\ref{Eq of cumulant expansion}).
+For brevity, we omit the detailed calculations of minor terms, such as the remainders \(\epsilon_{ijk}^{(2)}\).

 {\bf System equations for \(W_{st,N}^{(3)}(z)\) in (\ref{Eq of W}):} By the cumulant expansion (\ref{Eq of cumulant expansion}) and (\ref{Eq of Qii11}), we can obtain